MicrosoftDocs/xamarin-docs/docs/mac/troubleshooting/mmp-errors.md

 #### MM8026: * is not supported when the dynamic registrar has been linked away.

 This usually indicates a bug in Xamarin.Mac, because the dynamic registrar should not be linked away if it's needed.
-Please file a bug at [https://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please [file a bug report](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

 It's possible to force the linker to keep the dynamic registrar by adding `--optimize=-remove-dynamic-registrar` to the additional mmp arguments in